ouspg/LLM-Hackathon/README.md

 <br><br>
 ### <ins>Using a LLM via REST API</ins>
-After setting up the environment, you can also chat with a downloaded model via REST API.
-The file `chat_api_template.py` contains a template which can be used for this purpose.
+After setting up the environment, you can also generate responses and chat with the model via REST API.
+The file `chat_api_template.py` contains a template for generating responses to custom prompts.

 For more information, please visit: https://github.com/ollama/ollama/blob/main/docs/api.md